axtloss/fsverify/fsverify-paper.md

 In the case that the hardware itself cannot be trusted, read-only external storage can be used to store the key, this can ensure that the public key is never modified, assuming the person carrying said storage device does not loose it.

 ## Reading the database
 The Database is simply read from 0x13A until the size of the table is reached as specified in the headers.
-If the table would be 1mb big, it would reach from 0x13A until 0xF437A (1000000bytes/1mb)
+If the table is 1mb big, it would reach from 0xC8 until 0xF4308 (1000000bytes/1mb)

 ## Verifying the database using the previously read keys
 Now that the signature, public key and database are read, they can be verified using [minisign](https://jedisct1.github.io/minisign/).